 As you can see, these muffins are really easy to make.
 No need to pay top dollar for bakery muffins anymore, that often come with extra preservatives.
 These New York style jumbo muffins rival the breakfast pastries found in the very best of bakeries.

-If you like baking with blueberries you might like these other recipes too.
+If you like baking and cooking with blueberries you might like these other recipes too.

 Thanks for following my recipes and ramblings.

 Slán agus beannacht,

 Here are some more recipes and ramblings you might enjoy…